 Often, Lindbergh sounded reasonable, worrying that in a new war, “we could lose a million men, possibly several million of the best of American youth.”
 But these warnings rang hollow from a man who’d praised Hitler as “a great man…[who] has done much for the German people,” who’d accepted an aviation medal from Hermann Goering, and whose wife wrote a garbled book, The Wave of the Future, considered by most an apologia for fascism.
 In the coming conflict, Lindbergh argued, America “must be as impersonal a surgeon with his knife.”
 After all, the war served no purpose so noble as “defend[ing] our white race against foreign invasion;” better to stay out.

 Many observers thus struggled to differentiate between “respectable” isolationists and pro-Nazi cranks like McWilliams and Smith.
 How much weight did America First’s repudiation of extremists carry when Colonel Lindbergh, their star speaker, announced that “the Jewish race” posed “the greatest danger to this country…in their large ownership and influence in our motion pictures, our press, our radio and our government”?
-And its directors included Henry Ford, he of the Dearborn Independent, and Avery Brundage of the US Olympic Committee, who’d barred Jewish athletes from the 1936 team in accordance with Nazi wishes.
+And when its directors included Henry Ford, he of the Dearborn Independent, and Avery Brundage of the US Olympic Committee, who’d barred Jewish athletes from the 1936 team in accordance with Nazi wishes?
+Even moderate and progressive America Firsters wrestled with the fact their efforts, if not intentionally pro-Nazi, nonetheless helped the fascist cause.

 The conflict between America First’s neutral posturing and pro-fascist rhetoric provided detractors with endless ammunition.
 Dorothy Thompson, a New York Post columnist who’d waged a one-woman crusade against Hitler since her expulsion from Nazi Germany, lectured Lindbergh that “there are such things in the world as morality, as law, as conscience, as a noble concept of humanity.”
 President Roosevelt publicly branded isolationists “copperheads” (in reference to pro-Southern Democrats in the Civil War) and privately told Henry Morgenthau, his Treasury Secretary, that “I am absolutely convinced that Lindbergh is a Nazi.”